rmione/mirin/README.md

 ```
 *Note: for more info please check out the docs as well as running python mirin.py --help*

+*Note: to use .rar archives for your subtitles automatically, please install unrar and have it on your PATH.*

 3. Wait for the process to be complete.
 4. Navigate to the /decks/ directory and see your SRS decks made to your specification.